BiancaTaisePommerening/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-This study design is intended to describe a scenario and a type of test that would be used when comparing a car from MechaCar and a competitor, adressing an aspect of the car that is possibily important for the consumer when buying one.
+This study design is intended to describe a scenario and a test type to be be used when comparing a car from MechaCar and a competitor, addressing an aspect of the car that is possibly important for the consumer when buying one.

 ### Metrics